-- Policies to be framed by the Insurer for information security - Requirement to establish an Information Security Committee and its duties - Requirement to appoint a Chief Information Security Officer and his duties - Information Security Risk Management - Data Security - Platform, Application and Infrastructure Security - Cyber Security
+- Policies to be framed by the Insurer for information security; - Requirement to establish an Information Security Committee and its duties; - Requirement to appoint a Chief Information Security Officer and his duties; - Information Security Risk Management; - Data Security; - Platform, Application and Infrastructure Security; and - Cyber Security.

 Via the Insurer Guidelines, the IRDAI has recognized the immense growth in the information technology space, the varied applications of these developments on the insurance sector and the critical need to protect sensitive customer data, especially health data.
 Further, the IRDAI (Maintenance of Insurance Records) Regulations, 2015 contain a data localization requirement - where records pertaining to all the policies issued and all claims made in India, are to be stored in data centers located and maintained only in India.
-135 iv.

 Healthcare Regulations

-The Ministry of Health and Welfare released a draft bill for Digital Information Security in Healthcare Act ("DISHA").
+The Ministry of Health and Welfare released a draft bill for Digital Information Security in Healthcare Act (DISHA").
 The main purpose of DISHA is to: (i) establish a National eHealth Authority to regulate the e-Health records and digital health information across India, and Health Information Exchanges; (ii) standardize and regulate the process related to collection, storing, transmission and use of digital health data; (iii) and to ensure reliability, data privacy, confidentiality and security of digital health data.
-However, since the draft Personal Data Protection Bill, 2018 has been introduced, it is left to be seen whether DISHA will be enacted.

-More recently, a National Digital Health Mission ("NDHM") was announced by the Central Government and the MOHFW published a blueprint136 in late 2019 recommending the creation of a National Digital Health
+More recently, a National Digital Health Mission ("NDHM") was announced by the Central Government and the MOHFW published a blueprint 30 in late 2019 recommending the creation of a National Digital Health Ecosystem ("Ecosystem") which allows for interoperability of digital health systems at the patient, hospital, and ancillary healthcare provider level.